AmwajAS/SE-ZenUML-PyDriller/README.md

 - Python

 ## Requirements.
-invetigate our research question by the help of these tools.
+We must investigate our research question using both tools, also the solution must be fully automated without the need for human intervention.

 ## WorkFolw.
 The input we enter at the beginning of the process into the PyDriller tool will be a list of urls of GitHub folders of projects dealing with needlework and written in the java language.